Go to top

 Both the perfection of tactics and cooperation led to a new type of replicator - a synthesizing replicator.
 At present, it is difficult to say which kind of particles, a few billion years ago, created them.
 However, by observing the phenomenon occurring in every living cell, we can reasonably presume that the synthesizing replicators were brought into existence by three cooperating RNA chains (chains formed from ribose nucleotides):

-It is this cooperation of these three types of RNA which were to be crucial in transforming the RPD phenomenon into life.
+It is this cooperation of these three types of RNA which were to be crucial in transforming the RPD phenomenon into synthetising replicators which can be considered as the first living objects.

 Pic.
 Diagram showing how protein chains are built.